OctopusDeploy/docs/docs/deployment-examples/azure-deployments/cloud-services/index.md

 Setting the `Octopus.Action.Azure.LogExtractedCspkg` variable to `true` will cause the layout of the extracted package to be written into the Task Log.
 This may assist with finding the path to a particular file.

-#### Variable Substitutions in Cloud Service Configuration File {#CloudServiceConcepts-VariablesubstitutionsinCloudServiceconfigurationfile}
+#### Variable substitutions in Cloud Service configuration file {#CloudServiceConcepts-VariablesubstitutionsinCloudServiceconfigurationfile}

 Octopus will attempt to modify your `.cscfg` file.
 For example, take the following configuration: